sarwarsunjid/sarwarsunjid/README.md

 ## Welcome to my profile.

-Hi!
-I am Sarwar Jahan Bhuiyan, a full stack developer focused on crafting great web experiences.
-I spend my days with my hands in many different areas of web development from back end development (PHP, Laravel) to front end development (HTML, CSS, and jQuery/Javascript), digital accessibility, user experience and visual design.

-Designing and Coding have been my passion since the days I started working with computers but I found myself into web design/development since 2017.
-I love designing and developing websites as much I love to travel.

-I have been working in the field for more than 3 years & would love to help you take your product to the next level.
+Hi This is Sarwar! a web developer with vast array of knowledge in many different areas of programming like frontend and backend technology.
+I have more than 3 years of hands-on experience in designing, developing and implementing applications.

 <!--
 **sunjid/sunjid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.